Chaitanyaprasad60/lifeDashboard/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Description:
+This is a website similar to habit tracker but shows a complete progress over next month.
+Similar to a habit visual tracker.
+Inspired by principles in Atomic habits.

+Techside (take 1 week to develop this)

+As you're struggling with front end dev in angular Make a website similar to neetcode.io

+You'll store the state of the website in local storage and then update, retrive it as we go

+Features --

+1. Whole track ( Rather than I'll jog everyday, in this website you define goals like I'll job for 20 days for 10 minutes each day.
+Then you'll reach a defining stage and write how you feel it .

+2. A Dash board with all habits side by side

+3. Daily wakeup Shot.
+These will be Quotes from books that tell something interesting about life or work (Similar to Atomic habits blog) (Use sockets for this)